bbauska/Coursera-Bootstrap/readme.md

 This gives a nice clean layout for this carousel.

-Now, let\'s add in a few controls for this carousel.
+Now, let&apos;s add in a few controls for this carousel.

 Going back to index.html.
-Right after the carousel in our box here but still inside the carousel, I\'m going to add in an OL to introduce a few manual controls for the carousel.
+Right after the carousel in our box here but still inside the carousel, I&apos;m going to add in an OL to introduce a few manual controls for the carousel.

 And with the class carousel-indicators.